argus-authz/argus-documentation/source/pap/cli.rst

 Command specific options:

--  ``-l``: use a long list format (displays all the information of a pap).
+-  ``-l``: use a long list format (displays all the information of a PAP).

 .. _argus_pap_cli_enable_pap:

 Command: enable-pap
 ~~~~~~~~~~~~~~~~~~~

-Set a pap as enabled (i.e. PDPs will get its policies).
+Set a PAP as enabled (i.e. PDPs will get its policies).

 ::